 I would have loved to play Jon Snow or Tormund or one of the warriors in the Game of Thrones series that fights a lot of battles.

 If you could be friends with any of the characters you have played, who would it be and why?

-What book would you like to see turned into a movie/musical/play?
+What book would you like to see made into a musical/play/movie?

-What show are you currently working on and who do you play?
+What show are you currently in and who do you play?

-What is your favorite show you have been a part of and why?
+What is your favorite show you’ve been a part of and why?